What is World Fish Migration Day?

 Because of this, we need to ensure the survival of these species for generations to come.
 But many times, fishes do not receive the proper attention they deserve.
 For this reason, it is important we raise awareness about the plight of migratory fishes.

 Goals of World Fish Migration Day

 Creating awareness is an essential first step to make real change.
-The main goal of World Fish Migration Day is to improve the public's understanding of the importance of migratory fish, the need for healthy rivers, the communities that depend on both, and the options we have to minimize or avoid impacts.
-The next step is to activate citizens around the world to take action on these topics.
-Ultimately we aim to create lasting commitments from NGO's, governments and industry on safeguarding free flowing rivers and restoring swimways of migratory fish.
+The main goal of World Fish Migration Day is to improve the public's understanding of the importance of migratory fish, and that we have to avoid or avoid impacts.
+The next step is to enable citizens on the world to take action on these topics.
+Ultimately, we aim to create sustainable commitments from NGOs, governments and industry on safeguarding free rivers and restoring swimways or migratory fish.

 Care about migratory fish and their environment?

 Join World Fish Migration Day now and help raise awareness!
 Feel like letting us know what you think about fish migration?
 Share it with us on social media using #worldfishmigrationday and #happyfish.
 Do you want to organize an event?

 There is a dedicated team or passionate people working to organize World Fish Migration Day.
 Interested in reading what they do and why they work on fish migration?
 Read their profiles below.